 search.youragency.gov CNAME abc-gov-search.sites.infr.search.usa.gov

-HTTPS, you will need to email us after your DNS records have been updated in order to be added to our SSL certificate.
+After your DNS record has been added, email us to request to be added to our SSL certificate.
 If your CNAME is not on our SSL certificate, browser security warnings will appear when your search results page attemps to load over

-Your domain mask will work as soon as this DNS update is complete.
+Your domain mask will work as soon as these two steps are complete.

 Troubleshooting tip: Many agencies have both internal and external DNS.
 Be sure to update your external DNS records (step 1) before changing your form code (step 2).